johnpalaios/hangman/README.md

 It is a hangman game which receives dictionaries (big sets of words) from openlibrary.com through their Dictionary IDs, then choosing a word randomly and then the game starts.
 It is played like a somewhat traditional hangman game.

 It was developed with the Java programming language and the User Interface was done using the JavaFX framework and with the help of SceneBuilder.
-The IDE used was VS Code with the "Extension pack for Java".
+The IDE used was mostly IntelliJ IDEA but I also used VS Code with the "Extension pack for Java".

 User Interface when you first enter the app :